The Haunting of Gallagher Hotel- Chapter One

 “You people are about to make a serious mistake,” Trudy hissed.

-“You should save your breath for your last words,” Deputy said.
+“You should save your breath for your last words,” the deputy said.
 He led her to the crate.
-“Step up,” he said.
+“Step up.”

 Trudy turned and faced the prosecuting crowd.
 She grunted when a stone slammed into her forehead, pushing her off balance.
 She caught her footing and fought to stand straight as dizziness whipped around her head.